ramzy05/GlobyBank/README.md

  - create a python virtual environment, and activate it
  - run **pyton install -r requirements.txt**

- Assuming that all projects depencies have been installed:
+ Assuming that all project dependencies have been installed:
  - cd **GlobyBank**
  - run **python manage.py collectstatic**
  - run **python manage.py runserver**